My name is Lawrence Hartman, and I’d like to introduce myself to visitors of our websites at Prison Professors and Compliance Mitigation.

 - Analyzing Legal Exposure

-Following law school, I went on to pursue a law degree at Columbia University School of Law.
-While there, I served as an editor for the Columbia Business Law Review, and graduated in 1990.
+Following college, I went on to pursue a law degree at Columbia University School of Law.
+While there, I served as an editor for the Columbia Business Law Review, graduating in 1990.

 After passing the bar exam, I devoted my practice to real estate, securities, and corporate law at the prestigious Wall Street law firm Milbank Tweed Hadley & McCloy.
 Later, the internationally focused law firm, Coudert Brothers recruited me to join their offices in midtown Manhattan.